yizhak-lab-ccg/scXpand/docs/contributing.rst

 We support Python 3.11, 3.12, and 3.13.
 Our CI tests run on all these versions to ensure compatibility.

 **Running Tests**
+Tests run automatically on every push to any branch, but you can also run them manually:

 .. code-block:: bash

-   # Run all tests
+   # Run all tests in parallel (recommended)
-   uv run pytest
+   uv run pytest -n auto

    # Run specific test file
    uv run pytest tests/test_specific.py

    # Run with coverage
-   uv run pytest --cov=scxpand
+   uv run pytest -n auto --cov=scxpand

 Commit Guidelines